How to Protect Your Data & Information with Cloud Security?

 - Disaster Recovery – An important service to be aware of when protecting data and information on the cloud is Disaster Recovery as a Service (DRaaS).
 Data recovery is crucial for compliance in certain industries, so be sure to seek an advisor if you have any regulatory concerns.
 In the case where your cloud operations are impacted, the vendor will restore data, servers, or entire data centers suffering from a natural or man-made disaster.

 - Cyber Security – For many small and medium-sized businesses, it’s less expensive to work with a specialized cyber security provider than an in-house team.
 These teams will handle monitoring and reporting, performance testing to protect your company from the latest cyber security threats.
+They are well trained and experts having Cyber Security certification.

 3. Choosing a Cloud Security Vendor –